 The Wellness and Fitness Division at MCC course offerings include Personal and Community Health, Introduction to Physical Education, Lifeguarding and Water Safety, Prevention and Care of Athletic Injuries, Nutrition and Wellness, Sports Appreciation, and First Aid and CPR.
 MCC offers a wide variety of fitness classes, too.
 Swimming, water aerobics, toning and conditioning, yoga, Pilates, and weightlifting are classes that help promote a healthy lifestyle.

 The Social Science Division offers courses about people, their social and cultural heritage and their behavior.
 These subjects are important to being successful in any profession or vocation, and the contribute to the quality of lives.

 Most social science classes may be applied toward baccalaureate majors in American studies, anthropology, community service, economics, education, ethnic studies, general social science, geography, history, law, law enforcement, corrections, philosophy, political science and more.

 The Language and Literature Division at MCC is dedicated to serving our campus and community.
 We offer a variety of Spanish, composition, literature, and philosophy courses.
-Whether you are currently enrolled in our college or thinking about taking a few courses to brush up your skills, we are here to help you.
+Whether you are currently enrolled in our college or thinking about taking a few classes to brush up on your skills, we are here to help you.